 Garlic is a popular ingredient that adds a pungent flavor and aroma to dishes.

 It’s not only touted for its culinary attributes but also renowned for its health properties.

-Along with its distinctive taste and health benefits, garlic is rich in phytoestrogens and may help reduce bone loss related to estrogen deficiency.
+In addition to offering a distinctive taste and health benefits, garlic is rich in phytoestrogens and may help reduce bone loss related to estrogen deficiency.
 However, more research in humans is needed.

-They’re not only packed with vitamins and minerals but also rich in phytoestrogens known as lignans (
+They are not only packed with vitamins and minerals but also rich in phytoestrogens known as lignans (

 Peaches are sweet, delicious, and packed with a variety of nutrients.
 They are rich in lignans, a type of phytoestrogen.

-They are loaded with vitamins, minerals, fiber, and beneficial plant compounds, including phytoestrogens.
+They’re loaded with vitamins, minerals, fiber, and beneficial plant compounds, including phytoestrogens.